 Pelvic floor muscles also play an important role in sexual function.
 Strengthening these muscles can reduce pelvic pain during sex and increase the ability of achieving pleasurable sensations.
 During pregnancy, pelvic floor muscles support the baby and assist in the birthing process.

 Pregnancy and childbirth can cause the pelvic floor muscles to weaken, and so can other factors like age, obesity, heavy lifting, and chronic coughing.
-Weak pelvic floor muscles can cause incontinence, uncontrollable passing of wind, and even painful sex.
+Weak pelvic floor muscles can cause:

-Try these five exercises to strengthen your pelvic floor muscles and mitigate these unpleasant side effects.
+Try these five exercises to strengthen your pelvic floor muscles and mitigate these side effects.

 Pelvic muscle training, or Kegels, is the practice of contracting and relaxing your pelvic floor muscles.
-You may benefit from Kegels if you experience leakage of urine during sneezing, laughing, jumping, or coughing, or have a strong urge to urinate just before losing a large amount of urine.
+You may benefit from Kegels if you experience urine leakage from sneezing, laughing, jumping, or coughing, or have a strong urge to urinate just before losing a large amount of urine.

 Main muscles worked: pelvic floor